LibrariesHacked/librarieshacked-web-content/tutorials/ipdatarssfeed.md

 /*
-Title: use google apps scripts to make use of IP XML data
+Title: creating an RSS feed from IP data
-Description: creating an RSS feed from IP weekly lists.
+Description: use google apps scripts to make use of IP weekly list data
 Date: 2016/03/11
 Type: Tutorial
 TutorialComplexity: medium
-TutorialSkillsRequired: JavaScript,scripting,XML
+TutorialSkillsRequired: JavaScript,scripting,XML,RSS
 TutorialNeeded: a google account
 TutorialTime: 2 hours
 TutorialType: WebDevelopment
 Template: tutorialpage
 */

 **This is a post in preparation for an IP data hack event being held at Manchester Library on 12th March 2016.
-The event is being held in a Google Garage so this uses Google Apps Scripts to query the published IP weekly XML data.**
+The event is being held in a Google Garage so this uses Google Apps Scripts to query the weekly published IP patents journal.**

 ## Google Apps Scripts

-Google Apps Scripts can be created by users as part of their Google Drive documents.
+Google Apps Scripts can be created by Google account holders as part of their Google Drive documents.
 The [Google Apps Script](https://developers.google.com/apps-script/) language is JavaScript with a number of additional methods available to simplify common scripting tasks, and integrate with other Google services.
 For example, you could write a Google apps script that queried your Google calendar and sent you customised alerts  (if you needed more than the built-in functionality).

 Apps scripts can also be deployed as [Web Apps](https://developers.google.com/apps-script/guides/web).
-These are designed to be shared to others as a URL and will serve content in to the user, this could either be HTML, or plain text.
+These are designed to be shared to others as a URL and will serve content to the user, this could either be HTML, or plain text.

 ## IP XML Weekly List

-The Intellectual Property Office publish the Patent Journal as a weekly list, downloadable either in PDF or XML format.
+The Intellectual Property Office (IPO) publish the Patent Journal as a weekly list, downloadable either in PDF or XML format.

 - [IPO Patent Journal Weekly List](https://www.ipo.gov.uk/types/patent/p-os/p-journal/p-pj-download.htm)

 The XML download is more useful than the PDF.
-PDF is a useful format for reports designed to be read (and even then primarily in A4 printed format), but given that each week can amount to thousands of pages it seems unlikely that it will be read.
+PDF is a useful format for reports designed to be read (and even then primarily in A4 printed format), but given that each week can amount to hundreds of pages it seems unlikely anyone will read it.
 Any automated usage of the data would be easier done via the XML.

 ## RSS Feeds